rust-lang/rust/doc/rust.md

 }
 ~~~~

-It is possible to define an implementation without referring to a
+It is possible to define an implementation without referring to a trait.
-trait.
-The methods in such an implementation can only be used
+The methods in such an implementation can only be used statically
-statically (as direct calls on the values of the type that the
+(as direct calls on the values of the type that the implementation targets).
-implementation targets).
-In such an implementation, the type after the colon is omitted,
+In such an implementation, the type after the colon is omitted.
-and the name is mandatory.
-Such implementations are
-limited to nominal types (enums, structs) and the implementation must
+Such implementations are limited to nominal types (enums, structs),
-appear in the same module or a sub-module as the receiver type.
+and the implementation must appear in the same module or a sub-module as the `self` type.

+When a trait _is_ specified in an `impl`,
-_When_ a trait is specified, all methods declared as part of the
+all methods declared as part of the trait must be implemented,
-trait must be present, with matching types and type parameter
+with matching types and type parameter counts.
-counts, in the implementation.

-An implementation can take type parameters, which can be different
+An implementation can take type parameters,
-from the type parameters taken by the trait it implements.
-They
+which can be different from the type parameters taken by the trait it implements.
-are written after the name of the implementation, or if that is not
-specified, after the `impl` keyword.
+Implementation parameters are written after after the `impl` keyword.

 ~~~~
-# trait seq<T> { }
+# trait Seq<T> { }

-impl<T> ~[T]: seq<T> {
+impl<T> ~[T]: Seq<T> {
    ...
 }
-impl u32: seq<bool> {
+impl u32: Seq<bool> {
    /* Treat the integer as a sequence of bits */
 }
 ~~~~